 Alzheimer’s disease is a form of dementia in which people begin to experience increasing problems with their memory, thought patterns, and behaviors.
 Alzheimer’s disease is a degenerative disease that continues to worsen over time.
 While there is no cure for Alzheimer’s disease, with proper treatment and support individuals struggling with the symptoms of the disease have the potential to live a full and happy life.

-At Ohio Hospital for Psychiatry, we recognize the sensitive nature that surrounds a diagnosis of Alzheimer’s disease.
+At Ohio Hospital for Psychiatry, a leading hospital for Alzheimer’s in Columbus, we recognize the sensitive nature that surrounds a diagnosis of Alzheimer’s disease.
 We know that the symptoms that a person experiences can be heart-breaking for that person as well as for his or her loved ones.
 That is why our hospital offers the Generations Program, which is designed specifically to meet the needs of our older adult patients.
-Through this program, we are able to provide our senior adult patients with a comfortable, therapeutic, and supportive environment that is tailored to meet the needs that are unique to older adults.
+Through this treatment, we are able to provide our senior adult patients with a comfortable, therapeutic, and supportive environment that is tailored to meet the needs that are unique to older adults.

 If you have a loved one who has been diagnosed with Alzheimer’s disease, you are probably struggling with a variety of emotions.
 You might be scared about what changes are going to occur in your loved one.
 You might be worried about how you are going to care for him or her in the way that will be needed.
 You might also be concerned about how your life is going to be impacted with all of the changes that will inevitably come.
 All of your emotions are completely understandable.
 Caring for a person who has Alzheimer’s disease can be extremely challenging, but there are some steps that you can take right now to begin preparing for the future care that your loved one will need.
 Some examples of these steps can include:

 - Deciding who will be in charge of making the healthcare and financial decisions for your loved one

 - Making arrangements for where your loved one will live